janul/chapter10-review/chapter10.md

 However, what is the entityID for an OpenID RP?
 During OpenID dynamic client registration, the OP issues a client_id.
 So the same client will have a different client_id at each OP.
-One could argue that the redirect_uri is a reasonable way to identify a client.
-However, you need to take into account that redirect_uri, may be multi-value, and the RP may update it, so it lacks stability.
-In OpenID Connect it would impossible to require an RP to publish its metadata.
-SAML only really addresses server side web applications.
-But OpenID supports mobile clients, and Javascript clients that only exist as code in the person's browser.
+One could argue that the `redirect_uri` is a reasonable way to identify a client.
+However, you need to take into account that `redirect_uri`, may be multi-value, and the RP may update it, so it's not a great primary key.
+In OpenID Connect it would impossible to require an RP to publish its metadata--OpenID supports mobile clients, and Javascript clients that only exist as code in the person's browser.
+SAML doesn't have this problem because it was designed to solve trust with server-side web applications
+(excepting the ECP profile of SAML, which is esoteric.)

-These limitations have forced a new design in the OpenID Connect federation specification, that does away with the idea of a federation aggregate, and replaces it with a more dynamic trust model.
-The spec is still a draft at the time of this book's publication, and lacks any adoption in existing federations.
+These changes have required new ideas for the OpenID Connect federation specification, which does away with the idea of a federation aggregate, and replaces it with a more dynamic trust model.
-Also there are few if any OpenID Providers that implement it.
-But it's worth reviewing the proposed solution.

-One of the central ideas is to introduce a stable signing key for the OP, which would be published on the OpenID Provider discovery page.
-This would enable the publication of a signed version of the OpenID discovery document.
-The key could be stored by the client, and thus would provide additional trust over TLS/SSL (after the key is retrieved).
+The OpenID Provider keys used to sign and encrypt assertions are rotated every two days according to current best practices.
+That's a lot--SAML keys are usually rotated every few months, or every year.
+One of the innovations of OpenID federation is to introduce a stable signing key for the OP, the location of which is published on the OpenID Provider discovery page.
+The public signing keys are stored by the client, and provide additional trust over TLS/SSL (after the key is retrieved).
+The  signing key is used to publish a verifiable OpenID discovery document.

 The specification makes no provision for what to do if the key needs to be rotated.
 You'd have to re-download it from the OP.
 But if an attacker has compromised the OP, when would be a good time to do that?
 Without the metadata aggregate, how would you know if the hacker or the organization re-published the signing key?
-Those considerations aside, the introduction of the signing key addresses another challenge for OpenID federation--the fact that it's recommended that the keys used to sign and encrypt identity assertions are rotated every two days according to current best practices.

-The other innovation introduced by the OpenID Connect federation spec is the idea of metadata_statements, which is a kind of OAuth software statement, issued by the federation, which can be used during dynamic client registration at an OP.
-The administrative mechanics of how metadata_statements are created are somewhat obtuse, but in theory, it could work.
+The other innovation introduced by the OpenID Connect federation spec is the idea of metadata_statements, a kind of OAuth software statement, issued by the federation.
+The technical mechanics of how metadata_statements are created are somewhat complicated--it involves successive cryptographic operations.
 Remember, an OAuth software statement is not what it sounds like--it's actually a JSON document used by the client at registration like a registration token.
 The metadata statement would be created by the developer, and signed, then passed to the organization and signed, and then passed to the federation and signed.
-In practice, it's way too complicated, but perhaps the right tooling will evolve over time to make it easier, if in fact this version of OpenID federation ever becomes a reality.
+In practice, it's a little complex, but perhaps with adoption of this standard, the right tooling will evolve over time to make it easier.

-Whether or not it gains adoption, the OpenID federation spec has proposed a new more scalable dynamic trust model that could potentially add trust over SSL/TLS, although perhaps its more a piece of the puzzle then the total solution which will evolve over time.
+The OpenID Connect federation specification is still a draft at the time of this book's publication.
+It lacks any adoption in existing federations.
+Also the features specified are implemented by few OpenID Providers.
+But whether or not it gains adoption, the OpenID federation spec has proposed a more scalable dynamic trust model that does add trust over SSL/TLS, and moves forward the discussion for the design of the next generation federation stack.

 ## OTTO Federation